How to Create an XML Schema Using Data in Excel

 • Proper formatting must be maintained while creating an XML file.

-• Insert at least two row’s information in your XML schema to work properly.
+• Insert at least two rows of information in your XML schema to work properly.

-Guide to Creating an XML Schema for Excel
+Steps to Create an XML Schema for Excel

 Now let’s create an XML schema for the following dataset.